Rounding: Rounding to an available value

-Finished lumber, writing paper, capacitors, and many other products are usually sold in only a few standard sizes.
+Finished lumber, writing paper, electronic components, and many other products are usually sold in only a few standard values.

 Many design procedures describe how to calculate an approximate value, and then "round" to some standard size using phrases such as "round down to nearest standard value", "round up to nearest standard value", or "round to nearest standard value".

 When a set of preferred values is equally spaced on a logarithmic scale, choosing the closest preferred value to any given value can be seen as a form of scaled rounding.
 Such rounded values can be directly calculated.

+Arbitrary bins

+More general rounding rules can separate values at arbitrary break points, used for example in data binning.
+A related mathematically formalized tool is signpost sequences, which use notions of distance other than the simple difference – for example, a sequence may round to the integer with the smallest relative (percent) error.

 Rounding in other contexts

 Dithering and error diffusion

 When digitizing continuous signals, such as sound waves, the overall effect of a number of measurements is more important than the accuracy of each individual measurement.
 In these circumstances, dithering, and a related technique, error diffusion, are normally used.
 A related technique called pulse-width modulation is used to achieve analog type output from an inertial device by rapidly pulsing the power with a variable duty cycle.
+Delta-sigma modulation is commonly used for converting between real-world signals and digital signals, which allows control of the frequency statistics of Quantization_(signal_processing).

 Error diffusion tries to ensure the error, on average, is minimized.
 When dealing with a gentle slope from one to zero, the output would be zero for the first few terms until the sum of the error and the current value becomes greater than 0.5, in which case a 1 is output and the difference subtracted from the error so far.
 Floyd–Steinberg dithering is a popular error diffusion procedure when digitizing images.

 As a one-dimensional example, suppose the numbers 0.9677, 0.9204, 0.7451, and 0.3091 occur in order and each is to be rounded to a multiple of 0.01.
 In this case the cumulative sums, 0.9677, 1.8881 = 0.9677 + 0.9204, 2.6332 = 0.9677 + 0.9204 + 0.7451, and 2.9423 = 0.9677 + 0.9204 + 0.7451 + 0.3091, are each rounded to a multiple of 0.01: 0.97, 1.89, 2.63, and 2.94.
 The first of these and the differences of adjacent values give the desired rounded values: 0.97, 0.92 = 1.89 − 0.97, 0.74 = 2.63 − 1.89, and 0.31 = 2.94 − 2.63.